jvandenaardweg/playpost-app/README.md

 2. Don't use `React.memo()` around a Functional Component.
 Hot reloading will not work.
 3. Use A Functional HMR plugin: https://github.com/bvic23/babel-plugin-functional-hmr

+## React Native Track Player Swift build errors when building for local device
+Make sure you:
+1. First, build the app for the iOS Simulator
+2. The Build System is set to `New Build System (Default)` in `File > Workspace Settings`
+3. Clean the build folder, run `./react-native-clear-cache.sh`, rebuild for Simulator.
+Then build using `npm run device`

 ## Undefined symbols for architecture arm64
 When you get errors related to "Undefined symbols for architecture arm64 - JSClassCreate".
 Add the `JavaScriptCore.framework` on top of the `Linked Frameworks and Libraries` in the `PlaypostShareExtension` target.
 Fix from: https://stackoverflow.com/a/54542903/3194288